EdOverflow/can-i-take-over-xyz/README.md

 ## Safely demonstrating a subdomain takeover

-Claim the subdomain discreetly and serve a harmless file on a hidden page.
+Based on personal experience, claiming the subdomain discreetly and serving a harmless file on a hidden page is usually enough to demonstrate the security vulnerability.
 Do not serve content on the index page.
 A good proof of concept could consist of an HTML comment served via a random path:

 ```
 $ cat aelfjj1or81uegj9ea8z31zro.html
 <!-- PoC by username -->
 ```

+Please be advised that this depends on what bug bounty program you are targeting.
+When in doubt, please refer to the bug bounty program's security policy and/or request clarifications from the team behind the program.

 ## How to contribute